-A process can be modeled according to the Proto net definition with the modelling tool Protos (Pallas-Athena, 2004).
-We have made several assumptions regarding the creation of a process model.
-In our definition of the Proto net we only take into account the structural properties of a process model and abstract from behavioral information.
+A process can be modelled according to the annotated WF-net with the modelling tool Protos [18].
+We made one assumption regarding the creation of a process model.
+We only take into account the structural properties of a process model and abstract from behavioral information.